Incorporating Literals into Knowledge Graph Embeddings: Experiments

 \subsection{Evaluation}

-For evaluation of the performance of the different methods on the link prediction task we follow the standard setup used in other studies.
-For each triple $(e_i,e_j,r_k) \in \mathcal{E} \times \mathcal{E} \times \mathcal{R}$ in the test set, we generate set of corrupted triples with respect to head $e_i$ as well as tail $e_j$.
-To corrupt a triple with respect to head, we replace $e_i$ with any other entity $e' \in \mathcal{E}$, and proceed analogously for corrupting the tail $e_j$.
+For the evaluation of the performance of the different methods on the link prediction task, we follow the standard setup used in other studies.
+For each triple $(e_i,e_j,r_k)$ in the test set, we generate a set of corrupted triples by either replacing the subject entity $e_i$ or the object entity $e_j$ with any other entity $e' \in \mathcal{E}$.
 We further compute the scores of these corrupted triples along with the score of the true triple.
-To evaluate the model, we rank all triples with respect to their scores and use the following evaluation metrics: Mean Rank (MR), Mean Reciprocal Rank (MRR), Hits@1, Hits@3, and Hits@10.
+To evaluate the model, we rank all triples with respect to their scores and use the following standard evaluation metrics: Mean Rank (MR), Mean Reciprocal Rank (MRR), Hits@1, Hits@3, and Hits@10.